Crane Wind Ensemble

 Jazz Performing Groups

 Membership in these groups is determined by audition at the beginning of each semester.
-For audition times and material, consult the Director of Jazz Studies.
+For audition times and material, consult the Director of Jazz Studies, Dr. SeungYoung Hong.

 The Jazz Studies program at Crane also includes Small Jazz Groups, including the elite Giroux Honors Jazz Combo.
-In addition to performance opportunities, the program includes class offerings in improvisation, arranging, history and pedagogy, with recent on campus performances by such artists as Arturo Sandoval, Bobby McFerrin, Branford Marsalis, Kenny Wheeler, The Count Basie Orchestra, New York Voices and others.
-Recent additions to the Jazz Studies program include a fully equipped improvisation lab, and a nationally recognized student chapter of the National Association of Jazz Educators.
+In addition to performance opportunities, the program includes class offerings in improvisation, arranging, history and pedagogy, and regularly welcomes guest artists, clinicians, and performers.
+The Jazz Studies program also includes a fully equipped improvisation lab.

 Crane Percussion Ensembles

-All students with a percussion performance concentration are invited to participate in the Crane Percussion Ensemble, Crane Marimba Band, and the Repertory Percussion Ensemble.
+All students with a percussion performance concentration are invited to participate in the Crane Percussion Ensemble or Crane Marimba Band.

 Latin Ensemble